Phone

 Which international organizations protect specific social groups?

-Organizations such as the International Labour Organization protect workers’ rights, while the United Nations High Commissioner for Refugees protects refugees.
+Organizations such as the International Labour Organization protect workers’ rights.
+In contrast, the United Nations High Commissioner for Refugees protects refugees.
 Additional international declarations and conventions address minority protections.

 What are the main international legal instruments protecting women and children?